Memo: WellNest’s Updated COVID-19 Safety Precautions and Client Guidelines

-- Our Owner, Phil Harper, is in the process of becoming an Accredited Infection Prevention Expert as certified by The Academy of Cleaning Excellence.
+- Our Owner, Phil Harper, is an Accredited Infection Prevention Expert as certified by The Academy of Cleaning Excellence.

 - We are active members of the Worldwide Cleaning Industry Association (ISSA) for relevant best practices, industry research, and expert guidance